shinyorg/wonderland/readme.md

 * Easy example of a navigation service based on Shell without ViewModel lifecycle [Shiny MAUI Shell](https://github.com/shinyorg/maui)

 ## KNOWN ISSUES
-* New Geofence API for iOS 18 is not yet working in Shiny v4 beta
 * Android maps not setup - users need to setup their own keys and stuff
 * Theme park API returns data even park is closed
 * Distance - Sorting and Display (WIP)